elijahgreenstein/pykari/docs/howto/howto-configure.md

 ---
-title: How to Configure Your Pykari Project
+title: How to Configure Your Project
 ---

 # Setup